 So, you want to do the reverse?
 Well, unfortunately (as of the time of posting this) it’s not possible.
 Google’s Google+ API is still being tested and has not been fully released.
 Some social media tool companies have been given early access to the API (Hootsuite, Buddy Media, Context Optional, Hearsay Social, Involver & Vitrue) and so you are able to manage your Google+ business pages from these 3rd party tools.

 You’ll have to pay of course– and Hootsuite Enterprise Edition (it isn’t currently available on other cheaper editions) costs over $1,500 per month.
 (UPDATE– Google+ pages integration is now free on Hootsuite).
 For more information, see Google’s announcement of 3rd party Google+ Management tools on the Adwords blog or the Google+ 3rd part tools page.
 There have been some tools to enable you to post to multiple networks from your browser, but that’s something else entirely.
 Unfortunately until the API is fully available we’re going to have to wait.
 This post by Shashank on the FastGush social media site interviewed Buffer App’s co-founder Leo Widrich (@LeoWid) with some exciting news– Buffer will soon be able to send updates to Google+ as well as LinkedIn and Pinterest.
 I’ll post as soon as I hear any news.
-(UPDATE– Buffer now officially posts to LinkedIn, but not Google+ or Pinterest as of yet)
+(UPDATE– Buffer now officially posts to LinkedIn and Google+ but not Pinterest as of yet)

 So, what do you think?
 Is this something you’d find useful or is it just an overly complicated hack?
 For the time being, until Google+ sort their API out, perhaps this is the only way.
 As usual, do please add your comments below!